In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 Then, click Continue.

 Click Test step to make sure Creatomate can generate a video.
-Once the test is succesful, let's move on to the next step.
+Once the test is successful, let's move on to the next step.

 At this point, Creatomate should have successfully generated a video that you can use however you like.
 As an example, I'll show you how to send it via email, but feel free to use any app that suits your needs.
 A common use case is creating video content for social media.
-If that is of interest to you, here's how to post videos on Instagram, Facebook, TikTok, or as YouTube Shorts.
+If that interests you, here's how to post videos on Instagram, Facebook, TikTok, or as YouTube Shorts.

 Click + to add another step to your Zap: